With its unique mix of mirror-flat fjords, rugged coastline and wildly beautiful islands, Norway is the ideal place to explore by kayak.

 Lofoten Islands, Northern Norway

-Rising 1,000m out of the sea, this mountainous archipelago with shimmering seas has wilderness just around the corner – yet civilisation is reassuringly close at hand.
+The Lofoten Islands is an archipelago in the Arctic Circle.
+Mountainous volcanic islands rise up from turquoise water, while traditional red fishing cabinets line the rocky shores.
 The hidden inlets, white sand beaches and sweeping rock faces are best explored by sea.
 With the water warmed by the Gulf Stream, kayaking between the islands is the way to go.

 Hidra Island, Southern Norway

 Halfway between Norway and the North Pole, Svalbard is about as remote as it gets.
 This is a wondrous archipelago of snowy peaks, untouched glaciers and the Northern Lights, where polar bears outnumber people.
 In summer the midnight sun arrives, bringing with it long days that are perfect for paddling.
-Choose from shorter trips around Longyearbyen, the world’s most northerly town, and multi-day trips that spend the night in wooden lodges.
+Choose from shorter Longyearbyen tours, the world’s most northerly town, and multi-day trips that spend the night in wooden lodges.

 Finnøy Island, Stavanger Region